 The cardholder/certificate holder or a card applicant/certificate manager can submit revocation requests on behalf of the subscriber.
 Revocation requests can be made electronically, by telephone, by email or by post.
-It is not possible to withdraw server certificates by telephone 12.
+It is not possible to submit revocation requests for server certificates by telephone12.

-- In the case of electronic revocation, identification and authentication take place on the basis of smart card number and revocation code.
-The revocation code is made available to the certificate holder in writing when the card is issued. - In the case of telephone revocation, identification and authentication take place on the basis of an assessment of the details present in the UZI register.
-The revocation applicant must at least be able to issue a number of predetermined details about the cardholder and the card involved.
-It is not possible to withdraw server certificates by telephone.
+- In the case of a request for electronic revocation, identification and authentication take place on the basis of smart card number and revocation code.
+The revocation code is made available to the certificate holder in writing when the card is issued. - In the case of a request for telephone revocation, identification and authentication take place on the basis of an assessment of the details present in the UZI register.
+The revocation applicant must at least be able to issue a number of predetermined details about the cardholder and the card involved. - The following requirement applies in the case of revocation by electronically signed email: - The email is signed by the person authorised to withdraw with a qualified non-repudiation certificate (as on the UZI card for care providers and named employees or another PKI government card). - In the case of revocation by normal email, identification and authentication will take place on the basis of: - A revocation request signed by an authorised person. - Proof of the identity of the party submitting the revocation request.
+This proof must be submitted in the form of a copy of an identification document as referred to in the Compulsory Identification Act [Wet op de Identificatioplicht] (WID).
+The identification document must be valid on the date of the revocation request.
+The UZI register will archive a copy of the identification document. - The same requirements apply for requests for revocation by post as for requests for a revocation by not electronically signed email.